Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

-# 3prime-rnaseq-pipeline
+# DArtmouth Analytics core rnaseq pipeline
-Pipeline for processing and quality control of 3' end RNA-seq data
+Pipeline for processing and quality control of full-length transcript or 3'-end RNA-seq data